d12frosted/elpa-mirror/gnu/denote-readme.txt

      variable `denote-directory', increment it such that it becomes unique.

-  Use `TITLE' to construct the new name of `FILE'.
-In interactive use, retrieve the default `TITLE' value from a line starting with a title field in the file’s contents, depending on the given file type ([Front matter]).
+  Add `TITLE' to `FILE'.
+In interactive use, prompt for user input and retrieve the default `TITLE' value from a line starting with a title field in the file’s contents, depending on the given file type ([Front matter]).
 Else, use the file name as a default value at the minibuffer prompt.
 When called from Lisp, `TITLE' is a string.

+  If `TITLE' is nil or an empty string, do not add it to a newly renamed file or remove it from an existing file.

-  Add `SIGNATURE' to the file, using an existing one as the default value at the minibuffer prompt.
+  Add `SIGNATURE' to `FILE'.
+In interactive use, prompt for `SIGNATURE', using an existing one as the default value at the minibuffer prompt.
   When called from Lisp, `SIGNATURE' is a string.

-If the `SIGNATURE' is empty or `nil', it is not included in the new file name.
+  If `SIGNATURE' is nil or an empty string, do not add it to a newly renamed file or remove it from an existing file.

-  As a final step after the `FILE', `TITLE', `KEYWORDS', and `SIGNATURE' are collected, ask for confirmation, showing the difference between old and new file names.
-For example:

-  ┌────
-  │ Rename sample.txt to 20220612T052900--my-sample-title__testing.txt? (y or n)
-  └────

-  Do not ask for confirmation if the `denote-rename-no-confirm' option is set to a non-nil value ([The `denote-rename-no-confirm' option]).
+  Add `KEYWORDS' to `FILE'.
+In interactive use, prompt for `KEYWORDS'.
+  More than one keyword can be inserted when separated by the `crm-sepator’ (normally a comma).
+When called from Lisp, `KEYWORDS' is a list of strings.

+  If `KEYWORDS' is nil or an empty string, do not add it to a newly renamed file or remove it from an existing file.

   Read the file type extension (like `.txt') from the underlying file and preserve it through the renaming process.
 Files that have no